mozzarellaV8/dea-mj/process.md

 ```

 Not a proud moment, but will be continuing to learn the nuances of regex and approaches to handling different kinds of messy data.
 Although now that I think of it, `"goddamit"` could have been replaced with `NA` from the start.

+#### Free User geocoding

+`ggmap` pulls geocoding requests from Google Maps Geocoding API, which has a limit in place for 2500 requests per day.
+It's possible to bypass this limit by aquiring an API key and enabling billing for a 'pay as you go' plan for higher quotas - $0.50 USD per 1000 additional requests, up to 100,000 daily.

+The other way to bypass this quota is to have an enterprise account / premium usage plan.

+In the spirit of open access, I simply divided the [geocoding script](geocode-free.R) so that it could be done in two parts over two days.

+Looking ahead, I may look into writing something using `RCurl` to retrieve latitude and longitude information from OpenStreetMap.